triplea-game/triplea/docs/development/README.md

 ./gradlew :game-app:game-core:test --tests 'games.strategy.triplea.UnitUtilsTest.*Units*'
 ```

-`gradle` uses caches heavily, thus, if nothing has changed, re-running a test will not actually run the test again.
-To really re-execute a test, use the `--rerun-tasks` option:
+To run tests even if there are no changes from the previous build, use the `--rerun-tasks` option:
 ```
 ./gradlew --rerun-tasks :game-app:game-core:test
 ```